techservicesillinois/aws-enterprise-vpc/README.md

    * Attach the `details.txt` file generated in the previous step.
 This contains your AWS account number, your VPC's name, ID, and CIDR block, and additional configuration details (in XML format) for the on-campus side of each VPN connection.

-5. If you requested a Core Services VPC peering connection, Technology Services will provide you with the ID of that peering connection (e.g. "pcx-abcd1234").
+5. If you requested a Core Services VPC peering connection, Technology Services will provide you with its ID.
+Edit `vpc/terraform.tfvars` to add the new peering connection ID (enclosed in quotes), e.g.

-   1. Use the AWS CLI to accept the peering connection:

-          aws ec2 accept-vpc-peering-connection --vpc-peering-connection-id pcx-abcd1234

-      _Note_: this will immediately change the peering connection's status from "pending-acceptance" to "provisioning", and shortly after that it should become "active".

-   2. Edit `vpc/terraform.tfvars` and add the new peering connection ID (enclosed in quotes), e.g.

        pcx_ids = ["pcx-abcd1234"]

-   3. Deploy the `vpc` environment again to add the route associated with this peering to your route tables (nothing else should change):
+   and deploy the `vpc` environment again; this will automatically accept the peering connection and add a corresponding route to each of your route tables (nothing else should change).

        cd vpc
        terragrunt plan
        terragrunt apply
        cd ..

 ### Example Service